Welcome to our Presence on the web

 Tape Measure Beam Group Build

-The next event coming up is our March 23rd Group build & on the air day.
+This event is coming up hopefully in April.
+It will be a Group build & on the air day.
 We’ll be building Tape measure beams for Fox hunting.
 These are incredibly easy to build, and work well.
 We’ll be at the outdoor pavilion at First Christian Church (1141 W. Beech St, Alliance) from 1 – 5 PM on March 9th.

 I don’t have a cost, because we keep getting offers of donated materials, updated techniques which lower the cost.
 So far, it looks like we might be under the $10 point.